schtauffen/mithril-random-gif/README.md

-# rocket
+# djinn

-A webpack/koa starter for personal use
+A React and friends starter